 Enterprise mobility is ruling the business world and the influx of modern multiple devices accompanied by a plethora of platforms, applications, and networks have become the reality for today’s companies.
-But with technology comes power, and with power comes the responsibility to protect these devices, which are the carriers of mission-critical corporate data, user information and customer details from varied external threats, risks, and attacks.
+But with technology comes power, and with power comes the responsibility to protect these devices, which are the carriers of mission-critical corporate data, user information, and customer details, from varied external threats, risks, and attacks.
+Hence, mobile threat defense is coming to the forefront.
 The mobile threat landscape is becoming increasingly sophisticated and a compromised device can do irreparable damage to a company.
 Hence, securing mobile devices from multiple threats has become a foremost concern for the organization’s IT team.

 Sometimes, mobile devices need security that goes beyond the conventional Enterprise Mobility Management and Mobile Device Management solutions – this is where a company requires a robust MTD solution to safeguard the mobile devices from a wide gamut of cyber-attacks.